dtamayo/spock/README.md

 # >>> <rebound.simulation.Simulation object at 0x303ed70d0, N=3, t=0.0>
 ```

-Note that the model makes the usual assumption that mergers are perfectly inelastic.
+Note that this model makes the usual assumption that mergers are perfectly inelastic.

-These two models are conveniently combined into a giant impact emulator, which predicts instability times, predicts and samples collision pair probabilities, and then handles the collisions.
-This is repeated until SPOCK predicts the system to be stable on a user-specified timescale (the default is a billion orbits of the innermost planet).
+These models are conveniently combined into a giant impact emulator, which predicts instability times, predicts and samples collision pair probabilities, and then handles the collisions.
+This is repeated until SPOCK predicts the system to be stable on a user-specified timescale (the default is a billion orbits).

 ```python
 from spock import GiantImpactPhaseEmulator